 Conclusion

 Excedrin is a common pain reliever, but it’s not always safe during pregnancy.
 We looked at the risks and benefits of Excedrin use during pregnancy.
 We also talked about safe alternatives and strategies for managing pain.
+Our aim is to help you make smart choices for your health and your baby’s.
+By choosing safe pain management and talking to your doctor, you can have a healthy pregnancy.

 It’s important to work with your healthcare team to find the best pain plan.
 Look into FDA-approved pain relievers, natural options, and lifestyle changes.
 Every pregnancy is different, so be ready to adjust your plan.